 - D. Competition Area Unique to Game Day - Participants may enter from outside the competition area for their performance. - Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed. - Teams may use poms, but they are not required in the Performance Routine category.
-Poms are required for all female team members for the Fight Song and Spirit Raising categories. - No other props or signs are allowed - E. Music Refer to same section above.
+Poms are required for all female team members for the Fight Song and Spirit Raising categories. - The use of signs, flags, banners or other spirit related props are permitted but not required. - E. Music Refer to same section above.

 Music Rules/Restrictions - Refer to same section above.
 Challenge Process - Refer to same section above.
 Virtual Competitions Music Rules - Refer to same section above.

-- F. Time Limitations/Entrance/Exit Unique to Game Day - Stand-Alone divisions- Each team will perform a routine not to exceed 1 minute. - Combined division Each team will perform a routine not to exceed 3 minutes. - Teams may not set up poms in advance of any category. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
+- F. Time Limitations/Entrance/Exit Unique to Game Day - All In One division Each team will perform a routine not to exceed 3 minutes, including transitioning from section to section.
+Each component has a maximum time limit of 1:00 per section. - Teams may not set up poms in advance of any category. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor. - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
 Example: chest bumps, hugs, hand-shakes, etc. - All teams should refrain from any type of excessive celebration following the team's performance.
 Any team in violation may receive a "sportsmanship" penalty. - There should not be any organized exits or other activities after the official ending of the routine. - G. Video Media Policy Refer to same section above. - H. Logo Usage Refer to same section above.